 There’s plenty we can do with the new method we have to evaluate players.
 We can break it up by the type of event (Dribble, Pass, Shot, etc.), we can filter it by position (to compare players in each position against each other), or even analyse it on a team level to quickly evaluate how teams are generating their OBV value on the pitch, i.e. which types of passes are providing the most value?
 Which areas on the pitch are they creating the most OBV from?

 Defending and Goalkeeping actions are also included in the model.
-Defenders can be judged based on the value of their defensive actions--most likely in preventing a goal being scored as judged by the Goal Conceded part of the model, but some actions higher up the field could add value in making their team more likely to score, and the player will be credited as such.
-Goalkeepers also contribute heavily to scoring outcomes of a team.
-We'll be able to value goalkeepers whose passing range and distribution adds consistent value to their team's likelihood of scoring, but goalkeeping actions (saves, claims, etc) and sweeping actions (interceptions) will also be valued by the model.
+Defenders can be judged based on the value of their defensive actions–most likely in preventing a goal being scored as judged by the Goal Conceded part of the model–but some defensive actions higher up the field could add value by making their team more likely to score, and the player will be credited as such.
+Goalkeepers are arguably the most important players in preventing their team from conceding goals, and OBV measures the impact that their goalkeeping actions (saves, claims, etc) and sweeping actions have on stopping the opposition from scoring, whilst also measuring whether their passing range and distribution is adding value to their team’s likelihood of scoring or not.

 The second instalment of our Introduction to On-Ball Value will look into these things and more, so you can see the model in action and how it can provide value to clubs, scouts, and analysts.
 This will be released next week.